Keep Learning, Keep Well – Online Learning Resources

 - Access some Take Notice tips from Livewell Dorset around meditation and mindfulness by clicking here

 - Parks in Mind is run by the Bournemouth Parks Foundation.
 They have created virtual ecotherapy activities to help improve people’s health and wellbeing.
 Access these activities by visiting their Facebook page

 - Noticed that you are having trouble sleeping?
 Every Mind Matters have some top tips to help you sleep better.

 - Access the ‘quit for covid‘ campaign with LiveWell Dorset to quit smoking

 - We’re all spending more time online so the Children’s Society have released advice on how to stay safe

 Learning something new is great for our confidence so whether you take up a new hobby, read an article or blog, take part in an online quiz – learning new skills and knowledge is wonderful for our minds.
-Maybe take up one of our free Distance Learning courses?
+Maybe take up one of our Distance Learning courses?
 Or access our free online learning resources here on our Youtube channel to get a taste of what our courses are really like!

 Keep Learning Resources & Links

 Stay mentally active by learning something new.
 Here is a range of resources that you can access to keep learning!